tomas-fryza/vhdl-course/Labs/02-ise/README.md

 ## Ideas for other tasks

-1. Follow the [Linux](xxx) or [Windows](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive-ise.html) instructions and install ISE 14.7 on your computer.
+1. Follow the [TBDLinuxTBD](TBD) or [Windows](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive-ise.html) instructions and install ISE 14.7 on your computer.